pdf-viewer-react/starter-rp-electron-ts-vite/README.md

-# React PDF Starter Toolkit in React vite , Electron and TypeScript
+# React PDF Starter Toolkit in React, Electron, TypeScript and Vite

 Welcome to the React PDF Starter Toolkit!
-This repository provides a comprehensive guide on integrating React PDF with React, Electron and TypeScript.
+This repository provides a comprehensive guide on integrating React PDF with React, Electron, TypeScript and Vite.
 It showcases how React PDF can be integrated and rendered as part of a React.js project.

 ## Table of Contents